nanda-81/CALAMITI/README.md

 ---

 ## 📌 Overview
-CALAMITI (Cross-modality Advanced Learning Approach for Medical Image Translation and Integration) addresses major challenges in neuroimaging by harmonizing heterogeneous MRI data across different scanners and protocols.
+CALAMITI (Contrast Anatomy Learning and Analysis for MR Intensity Translation and Integration) addresses major challenges in neuroimaging by harmonizing heterogeneous MRI data across different scanners and protocols.

 By leveraging fusion networks, autoencoders, and adversarial style transfer (CycleGAN), this framework enhances image quality and structural consistency, enabling reliable downstream clinical and AI analyses.